namyhere/backend_takehome/README.md

 ### ETL Process
 Below are the steps that I've followed inorder to complete this challenge
 1. Extract
-Extract stage is used to extract data from data sources.
+    <br> The Extract stage is used to extract data from data sources.
 The extract.py file in our case is only reading from various csv files depending on the directory specified and return the dataframe.
 2. Transform
-The Transform stage is where I've performed feature derivation.
+    <br> The Transform stage is where I've performed feature derivation.
 From the provided CSV files, I need to derive the following features:
     - Total experiments a user ran.
+      <br> users.csv and experiments.csv would be merged on user_id.
+Then count all experiment_ids by grouping on user_id.
     - Average experiments amount per user.
+      <br> users.csv and experiments.csv would be merged on user_id.
+Then count all experiment_ids by grouping on user_id.
+Taking total experiments into picture, every user's average experiment count = count(experiment_id)/total_experiments
     - User's most commonly experimented compound.
+      <br> experiments.csv is first divided on experiment_compound_ids.
+This would be merged to compounds.csv on compound_id.
+Then count all compound_ids per user and sort it in decreasing order.
+Filter down the topmost compound per user.
 3. Load
-The Load stage is used to load the data that has been transformed to the data warehouse or database.
+    <br> The Load stage is used to load the data that has been transformed to the data warehouse or database.
 I've used psycopg2 to help me connect python with PostgreSQL.
-Not just that, I also used argparse to help me create command arguments in python therefore, I can input csv file, database name, host name, username, password, and port of PostgreSQL flexibly.
+Not just that, I also used argparse to help me create command arguments in python therefore, I can input csv files directory, database name, host name, username, password, and port of PostgreSQL flexibly.

 ## Installation